VKornijenka/google-homepage/README.md

 Hopefully I hoping to align the divs properly and make it as similar to the homepage as I can.

 I will reflect back on this once I finish the project and see how I went.

+REFLECTION:

+I have finished it!
+It was surprisingly difficult.
+I ran into several roadblocks due to minimal handholding.
+I realized that I didn't quite know the difference between "margin" and "top" elements.
+Borders and ":hover" commands proved quite daunting as well.
+I haven't made a sign in form as I decided to switch to an image instead of a sign in button.
+However, my stretch goal is to learn how to do a drop down menu upon clicking the little button with the squares.
+This should give a drop down list of different icons to click.
+But as of right now I am quite happy how it turned out.
+Looks very close to the Google homepage!